pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 They might be displayed to customers if they run into problems while trying to authenticate.
 We recommend providing two dedicated point of contact, one for general support and one for technical issues.

+Once you are happy with your settings, click the :btn:Save: button.

 ## Event / Authentication configuration

-### Basic settings

-Contact support and ask them to unlock the "Presale SAML Authentication" plugin for your account.
+This section explains the setup of SAML authentication on the event level.
-Navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
+In order to activate the plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
-Click the :btn:Enable: button next to the " Presale SAML Authentication" plugin.
+Click the :btn:Enable: button next to the "Presale SAML Authentication" plugin.
 A new "SAML" menu item will appear now.

 On this page, the actual authentication can be configured.